The top 14 video collaboration software platforms of 2024

 Kollaborate

-A cloud workflow platform specifically geared towards small pro video businesses.
+Kollaborate is a cloud workflow platform specifically geared toward small pro video businesses.

 Key features: